desmosinc/policies/privacy-policy.md

 We do **not** knowingly collect: (i) exact geolocation data, (ii) behavioral data for advertising purposes, (iii) biometric / health data, or (iv) sensitive data, as defined under the General Data Protection Regulation (GDPR) (including, racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation).

-**Summary**: Some information – such as IP address and/or browser and device characteristics – is collected automatically when you visit our websites or apps.
+<div class="summary-highlight">**Summary**: Some information – such as IP address and/or browser and device characteristics – is collected automatically when you visit our websites or apps.</div>

 b. _Usage Data_.
 We automatically collect certain technical usage information when you use our Service (“**Usage Data**”).
 Usage Data includes the information that your web browser or mobile application automatically sends to our servers whenever you visit.
 The Usage Data collected in our logs may include information such as your web request, Internet Protocol address, operating system, browser type, browser language, referring / exit pages and URLs, platform type, click history, domain names, landing pages, pages viewed and the order of those pages, the amount of time spent on particular pages, the date and time of your request, and whether you opened an email.
 Typically, this information is collected through log files, web beacons, browser cookies, or other device identifiers that may uniquely identify your browser or device.
 You may be able to set your web browser to refuse all cookies, and your mobile device to not provide your mobile device identifier.
 You may not be able to delete or disable cookies on certain mobile devices and/or certain browsers.
 For more information on cookies, please review the [Desmos Cookie Policy](/cookiepolicy) or [www.allaboutcookies.org](https://www.allaboutcookies.org/).
 Remember, some features of our Service may not function properly if cookies or mobile device identifiers are not enabled.
 In addition, our Service may use third party analytics and bug tracking software (including, without limitation, Google Analytics and Bugsnag) to collect further Usage Data regarding the online usage patterns of our users and bugs in our Services.
 We may combine Usage Data with Personal Data in a manner that enables us to trace Usage Data to an individual user.
 If we do so, we will treat such combined data as Personal Data.